Great riding tells its own story

 Damon Hill and Helen Langehagenberg

 Johan says it took effort to get these steps: “With this mare, it was not easy for us to collect her and make half steps and piaffe steps because in her back and her loins, she had to develop more muscles, so we could lift up the wither.
-When Jennifer sits in the saddle the mare does not trust herself, and she knocked herself with her legs, so I said, we won’t try and do it under saddle, we’ll do it with the long reins without the rider.
+When Jennifer sits in the saddle the mare did not trust herself, and she knocked herself with her legs, so I said, we won’t try and do it under saddle, we’ll do it with the long reins without the rider.
 I have gone for kilometre after kilometre with the horse in front of me.
 Walk, small steps, smaller steps, halt, a little bit back, forward.”

 “Now the first steps with the mare are there, and the first steps are good steps, we do two or three steps, and out, so that she stays good in her mind, that she trusts herself, and can control her legs and not get hectic.
-There are horses that are so sensitive and they have so much power, that they cannot distribute all that power.
+There are horses that are so sensitive, and they have so much power, that they cannot distribute all that power.
 When you do it without the rider, in long reins, then you can build it up in a soft way and then she trusts herself.
 You see she does not hit herself…”

-“We work only on piaffe.
-In passage when you go forward and higher in the legs, most horses become hollow in the back.
-Valegro makes a good passage and he us the back upwards, uphill, but most horses use their back, downhill and that’s not a good passage.
-When you see the front legs and the hind legs, they become longer and longer and longer and not collecting, collecting, collecting.
-It is very important when you are riding passage that the horse becomes more collected, and his hind legs are more under the body, that he lifts up his whole body.
 That’s the reason we are using half steps and more collected steps rather than passage.
 Passage is no problem for the horse, she has a very nice passage with lifting in the knee and freedom of the shoulder, and from behind is also no problem, but to use the back and the loins, the half steps are a better gymnastic than passage.”

 “We are doing work on the medium canter, to make the strides longer and longer and more ground covering.
-Jennifer had to bring the shoulders a little bit more inside.
+Jennifer had to bring the shoulders a little bit more to the inside.
 Her left shoulder wants to go to the outside, so we have to make her really straight.

 Put the left shoulder inside, and not the head.
 It is very important when you want to make your horse straight that you have more control of the shoulders, keep the shoulders to the inside with your outside knee and outside leg.
 Now she brings the mare’s head position a little bit to the outside, then you develop more contact on the inside rein, and that is what you want: the shoulders came inside, the head a bit outside.
 Always forward and move the shoulders to make the horse straight – and then we see that she becomes longer, and more relaxed in the top line.
 You can push the outside shoulder a little bit inside, five centimetres, then she is really straight.”